GenXProject/GenX.jl/docs/src/index.md

 ### Method 1

 1. Start an instance of the Julia kernel from inside the GenX/ folder (which corresponds to the GenX repo, that you've just cloned) by typing `julia --project="GenX"`.
 2. Go to the package prompt by typing `]`.
 You will see that you're already within the `(GenX)` environment.
-Type `activate .` to activate the dependecnies in the environment.
+Type `activate .` to activate the dependencies in the environment.
-3. In order to make sure that the dependecies have been installed, type `st` in the package prompt.
+3. In order to make sure that the dependencies have been installed, type `st` in the package prompt.
 4. Type the back key to come back to the `julia>` prompt.
 5. Run the script by executing the command `julia> include(“<path to your case>/Run.jl”)`.
-For example, in order to run the ISONE_Singlezone case within the Example_Systems/RealSystemExample/, type `include("Example_Systems/RealSystemExample/ISONE_Singlezone/Run.jl")` from the `julia>` prompt (while being still in the GenX i.e. the root level in the folder hierarchy)
+For example, in order to run the `ISONE_Singlezone` case within the `Example_Systems/RealSystemExample/`, type `include("Example_Systems/RealSystemExample/ISONE_Singlezone/Run.jl")` from the `julia>` prompt (while being still in the GenX i.e. the root level in the folder hierarchy)
 6. After the script runs to completion, results will be written to a folder called “Results”, also located in the same directory as `Run.jl`.

 ### Method 2